 Getting sober may sound like an easy task for some people, but the reality is that it’s not easy for everyone.
 Sure, for some drinkers, cutting down or stopping entirely may not be that challenging.
 They decide to cut back or stop and do so without any issues.
 However, for others, stopping drinking is just plain hard.
 In fact, for some, it’s almost impossible to do it on their own.

 Problem drinking and alcoholism are running rampant in America.
-What starts out as social drinking oftentimes turns into addictive behavior for various reasons.
+What starts out as social drinking oftentimes turns into addictive behaviour for various reasons.
 Some people drink a lot because they associate drinking with fun.
 Others drink to numb inner emotional pain.
 Still, others drink because they are physically addicted and cannot stop no matter how much they want to.

 When it comes to getting sober on your own, oftentimes you run into some hurdles.
 Today, let’s discuss 5 reasons people fail to get sober on their own, and may need some help.